US Privacy

 To help you with things like GDPR, CMP and consent, we’ve rounded up the most common questions here.

-The law will come into force on July 1, 2023
+The law comes into force on July 1, 2023

 CAPDP (sometimes also CTPDP) stands for Connecticut Act Concerning Personal Data Privacy.